explore-meps/meps-wiki/setup/local_db.md

 Next we will call the `scrap_meps` command to download meps files to your local machine.
 By default this command will pull meps file from 2005-2018 (2018 is the most recent available data as of 2021-03).
-In all the resulting database will be ~9GB.
+In all the resulting database will be ~9GB, however you can decrease that by specifiying which years you would like and or which data types you would like.
 The `scrap_meps` command should be run in the terminal as follows.

+    Example: All years, all data types
     ```shell
         # terminal
         python manage.py scrap_meps
     ```

-If you only want select years of data to work with you can simple add the following modification.
+    Example: Specific years, all data types
     ```shell
         # terminal
+        python manage.py scrap_meps --years 2012 2013 2014
+    ```

+    Example: All years, specific data types
+    ```shell
+        # terminal
+        python manage.py scrap_meps --model "PrescribedMedicines" "EmergencyRoomVisits"
+    ```

+    Example: Specific years, specific data types
+    ```shell
+        # terminal
-        python manage.py scrap_meps --years 2017 2018
+        python manage.py scrap_meps --years 2012 2013 2014 --model "PrescribedMedicines" "EmergencyRoomVisits"
     ```

 This command will open up chrome, and download zipped data files and associated data dictionaries to your meps_data